eProsima/Fast-DDS-docs/docs/dynamictypes.rst

 Arrays also have methods to handle the creation and deletion of elements like sequences, they are `InsertArrayData`, `RemoveArrayData` and `ClearData`.
-Additionally, there is a special method `GetArrayIndex` that returns the position id giving a vector of indexes on every dimension that the arrays supports, that is useful in multidimensional arrays.
+Additionally, there is a special method `GetArrayIndex` that returns the position id giving a vector of indexes on every dimension that the arrays support, that is useful in multidimensional arrays.

 .. code-block:: c++